International Socialist Tendency: 1960s–70s

-In the 1960s the International Socialists (as the group was now called) established links with militants in a number of countries which led to the formation of IS groups in those countries.
+In the 1960s, the International Socialists (as the group was now called) established links with militants in a number of countries, which led to the formation of IS groups in those countries.
 Perhaps the first such group was the Irish IS group founded in 1971, followed by groups in Australia, Canada and Germany.
-Meanwhile, links were built with the Independent Socialists (later International Socialists) in the USA.
-These links led to a split in the American IS in 1978 and the formation of the ISO; a group which was more closely linked to the British IS.
+Meanwhile, links were built with the Independent Socialists (later International Socialists) in the U.S. These links led to a split in the American IS in 1978 and the formation of the ISO; a group which was more closely linked to the British IS.

-During the late 1960s the British IS also attended a series of meetings held by the French Lutte Ouvriere (LO) group which were also attended by the American IS.
+During the late 1960s, the British IS also attended a series of meetings held by the French Lutte Ouvriere (LO) group which were also attended by the American IS.
 In many quarters the IS and LO groups were seen as constituting a loose semi-syndicalist tendency within world Trotskyism in this period.
 The meetings were also attended by a wide variety of groups such as the Italian Autonomia Operaia but petered out.

 Despite this growth there was no formal organisation.
 However, international meetings of the leaderships of the IS tendency did develop, usually held in conjunction with the (renamed in 1977) British Socialist Workers Party's Marxism Summer School, held in London.
 This was the foundation of the IST which at some point in the 1990s came to be referred to thus with capitalisation.

 1980s

-Through the 1980s the IST grew internationally, in part, as other revolutionary socialist tendencies entered into crisis thus removing competitors.
+Through the 1980s, the IST grew internationally, in part, as other revolutionary socialist tendencies entered into crisis thus removing competitors.
 New IS groups appeared in France, Belgium, Denmark, Netherlands, Norway and in Greece the Socialist Revolution Organisation (OSE) which had been loosely linked to the IS in the 1970s rejoined the tendency.
 A group of Turkish comrades were also recruited in exile during this period, its members living in Germany and Britain.